pengerno/penger-export/README.md

 ## TODO:

-* Example data for Boliglån
+* Example data for Utleieforsikring
 * Bindings: Avro provides bindings for multiple [languages](https://github.com/apache/avro/tree/master/lang).
 We could therefore aim to provide an integration library for the commonly most used languages at our providers.